stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

 And your locations all labeled and ready to ensue.<br />
 No need for a `break`, a `retry`, a `redo`<br />
 Will you be control flowed?
 No!
 That won't happen to you!<br />
-Just think of it.
+Just think of it!
 Oh!
 The places you'll goto!
 </em>

 ## Footnotes